 Refugee Legal depends upon the donation of your skills and time to our volunteer team to provide vital legal help to over 12,300 clients a year.
 Our volunteer program offers real opportunities to make a direct and practical contribution.
 Together with our team, your help can change the lives and futures of people seeking asylum or family reunion.

 If you are a lawyer or a registered migration agent who is interested in assisting people seeking asylum in Australia, more information is available in the Registered Migration Volunteer Position Description.

-For those interested in providing research, administrative or paralegal support to Refugee Legal, we have developed a position description available here.
+For those interested in providing research, administrative or paralegal support to Refugee Legal, more information is available in the Administration Volunteer Position Description

 How to apply